 The Community Initiative is a great success story throughout the whole of Yorkshire, with more than 200 first-class community schemes having received the Duke of York’s Award.

-These inspiring, award-winning people are encouraged informally to act as mentors and to offer examples of best practice to other communities.
-Award benefits include Royal recognition of excellence and permission to use the royal logo which enhances fund raising credibility.
-Another benefit is business management support through workshops, mentoring and networking and some funding, familiar territory for the Tratos CEO.
+These inspiring, award-winning people are encouraged informally to act as mentors and to offer examples of best practices to other communities.
+Award benefits include Royal recognition of excellence and permission to use the royal logo, which enhances fundraising credibility; Another benefit is business management support through workshops, mentoring and networking, and some funding, which is familiar territory for the Tratos CEO.

 The charity is focused on the ‘invisible injuries’ sustained in conflict, injuries that can be just as hard to cope with as physical ones.
 So when a veteran is having a tough time, the charity is there to help tackle the past and to help them take on the future.